jonsetzky/discord-blackjack/README.md

 # discord-blackjack
- A rusty and unorganized discord bot that you can play blackjack with
+ A rusty and unorganized discord bot you can play blackjack with

 ## Usage
 #### To enable the bot on your server: